 University Response: Cumberland University offers programs and coursework predominantly on the main campus in Lebanon (which includes the McFarland building).
 Selected coursework in the Master of Public Service Management program (MSP) is offered in the community rooms at two police precincts in Nashville.

 Cumberland University offers dual enrollment coursework on the main campus in Lebanon and at several high schools.
 Classes are offered at Wilson Central High School, Watertown High School, STEM Preparatory Academy, and Mt.
 Juliet Christian Academy.
 Cumberland University also provides dual enrollment courses for Lebanon High School and Mt.
 Juliet High School, but the classes are taught on the Cumberland campus.
 No programs are offered entirely through dual enrollment.

 The University offers no overseas programs.

 Requirement: "The institution publishes statements of its goals for student achievement and the success of students in achieving those goals.
 Information on student success may include reliable information in retention, graduation, course completion, licensure examinations, and job placement rates and other measures of student success appropriate to institutional mission."

 University Response: Cumberland University provides a wealth of data relative to student achievement and student success.
 A sample of the available data is listed below.
-Please click on each link to see the full report.
+Please click on the link to see the full report.